janelia-flyem/pydvid/docs/source/reference.rst

 .. note:: All members of this module can be used directly from the ``pydvid.voxels`` namespace, e.g. ``pydvid.voxels.VoxelsAccessor``

+.. note:: Please see the :ref:`quickstart <quickstart>` documentation for examples and important usage notes regarding the ``voxels`` API.

 .. currentmodule:: pydvid.voxels

 .. automodule:: pydvid.voxels.voxels